The Legend of Dama De Noche - Night Blooming Jasmine

 Days and weeks went by.
 The green plant he was taking care of grew and prospered into a green shrub and it developed flowers.

 "I thank you Creator for keeping this plant alive and verdant," he whispered.
 "Thank you for listening to my prayers and leaving me a memory of my beloved Dama."

 That very night as the datu entered the room to retire for the night, he smelled Dama's perfume that she used to spray in their room for him to have a good rest.
 It was as if Dama was there.
 He looked everywhere in his room to find where the sweet perfume was coming from, but he failed.

 But it might be coming somewhere out there from the open window as he could smell the sweet fragrance once again.
 It seems like it was coming from the grave of his wife Dama.
 He hurriedly went out the yard and headed to the tomb of Dama where the shrub is growing.

-Since then, every night Datu Makisig can be found sitting beside the strange plant, smelling the sweet fragrant flowers her beloved Dama had left him as a token.
+Since then, every night, Datu Makisig can be found sitting beside the strange plant, smelling the sweet fragrant flowers her beloved Dama had left him as a token.

 Years went by and the Spaniards arrived in the Philippines.
-They got into the small village Datu Makisig was ruling.
+They got to the small village Datu Makisig was ruling.
 And what did they notice?
 They noticed the verdant shrub surrounding the residence of the datu.
 As they asked the villagers, the Spaniards learned the love story behind the flowers which sweet fragrance can only be smelled at night.